maihao14/QuakeLabeler/README.md

 We recommend creating a custom
 [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html)
-where `quakelabeler` can be installed along with its dependencies.
+where `QuakeLabeler` can be installed along with its dependencies.

 - Create a environment called `ql` and install `obspy`: